-So you’re reading this because you want to become a successful freelancer.
+These days, it’s not uncommon for many people to pick up some freelance work to make money on the side.
+So if you’re reading this it’s probably because you want to become a successful freelancer.
 You’ve thought about what you want to freelance in, you’re ready to quit your day job, and you’ve even dreamed about how luxurious it will be to work from home in your sweatpants.

 There are some financial secrets to becoming a successful freelancer which I am going to share with you in this blog post.
 In fact, using these steps – and a bit of determination – you can get out of your desk job and become a successful freelancer.